Employment Opportunities and Mentoring for Young People with Hearing Loss

 We are working alongside New Zealand schools, employers and students to bridge the gap between study and employment.

-The National Foundation for Deaf and Hard of Hearing is collecting registrations now, and placements are available at Treescape, our foundation partner, throughout 2020.
+The National Foundation for Deaf and Hard of Hearing is collecting registrations now, and placements are available throughout 2020.

-Students who have a hearing loss and are interested in a placement with Treescape in 2020 are invited to contact us in advance to find out more about this opportunity.
+Students who have a hearing loss and are about to transition from study into the workforce are invited to contact us in advance to find out more about this opportunity.

-If you’re aged between 18 and 24, have a hearing loss and are interested in joining the Youth Employment Programme, please register your interest.
+If you’re aged between 18 and 24, have a hearing loss and are interested in joining the Youth Employment Programme, please register your interest today.